hamelsmu/python-notes/blog/content/post/py.md

 [^2]: If the `monitor` task took any meaningful CPU time then the rest of the program would not run as "usual" because it might be competing for resources.
 But that is not the case here.
 [^3]: One of the most popular ways of using process pools is with the built-in [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module.
 [^4]: Photo is from Luan Gjokaj on [UnSplash](https://unsplash.com/photos/nsr4hePZGYI).
 [^5]: Python threads are idiosyncratic because of the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL), which prevent multiple threads from executing code Python code at once.
-It is important not to confuse the behavior of Python threads with threads generally, as Python threads operate under special constraints because of the GIL.
+It is important not to confuse the behavior of Python threads with threads generally.
 [^6]: That friend is  [Jeremy Howard](https://www.fast.ai/about/#jeremy).
 He kept recommending the talk to me anytime the topic of concurrency came up.
 I eventually caved and decided to really focus on this talk.